Jonaswinz/vp-testing-interface/README.md

 ## New Client

 Implementation of a client is quite easy.
 Just use the testing_client class to send the requests and parse responses via the wanted communication interface.
 Inside the `test/client/` folder, you find examples on how to use it.
 The client should be always started before the VP, because it creates the message queues / pipes if not exist and clears lost data.
-When using message queues, only MQ_MAX_LENGTH (default 256) - 1 bytes of data is supported for the request.
-The reponse is not limited.
+When using message queues, only MQ_MAX_LENGTH (default 256) - 1 bytes of data is supported for the request and response.

 ## New VP Implementation